-Evidence of disability - proof required
+Evidence of disability - proof required (back to index)

 In the first year that they apply for DSA, students must provide us with supporting documents to confirm their disability or learning difficulty (students should send us a clear photocopy of any documents we ask for, not original documents.
 We destroy all documents after 30 days).